 Section 1.
 Name.
 The name of the corporation is Howe Military School Alumni Association, Inc. (the “Corporation” or the “Association”).

 Section 2.
 Address.
-The post office address of the Association’s registered office at the time of the adoption of these Amended and Restated Bylaws (the “Bylaws”) is 5755 N. State Road 9, P.O.
-Box 495, Howe, Indiana 46746.
-The registered agent in charge of the registered office at the time of the adoption of these Bylaws is Andrew Wills.
+The post office address of the Association’s registered office at the time of the adoption of these Amended and Restated Bylaws (the “Bylaws”) is 18319 Clairmont Dr., South Bend, Indiana 46637.
+The registered agent in charge of the registered office at the time of the adoption of these Bylaws is Crystal Vaughn.

 Section 3.
 Fiscal Year.
 The fiscal year of the Association shall begin on the first day of January and shall end on the last day of December next succeeding.